Best daily deals

 • More expensive than the Forerunner 255

-Google Pixel Watch: The best alternative to a conventional Fitbit
+Google Pixel Watch 2: The best alternative to a conventional Fitbit

 Kaitlyn Cimino / Android Authority

-Google’s first-ever smartwatch is officially here and its place in the market isn’t totally clear-cut.
-In a lot of ways, the device is technically a Fitbit, with key apps and features from the Fitbit ecosystem.
+In many ways, the Google Pixel Watch 2 is technically a Fitbit, with key apps and features from the Fitbit ecosystem.
 In fact, it’s even sold on Fitbit’s website.
-On the other hand, the Pixel Watch runs Google’s powerful Wear OS and offers tons more smartwatch features than your typical tracker.
-Regardless of how you personally categorize the device, it is certainly not a conventional pick from Fitbit’s stable.
+However, the Pixel Watch 2 runs Google’s powerful Wear OS 4 and offers tons more smartwatch features than your typical tracker.
+Regardless of how you categorize the device, it is certainly not a conventional pick from Fitbit’s stable.

-For anyone who wants a combination of Fitbit and Wear OS features, the Google Pixel watch is your best (and only) option.
-The watch offers a modern, minimalist aesthetic housing the smoothest Wear OS user experience we’ve tested to date.
-Thorough Fitbit integration means the Pixel Watch boasts plenty of health and fitness features, plus reliable sleep tracking.
-Meanwhile, Google’s toolbox stars in rounding out the device including baked-in Google Assistant, Google Maps, Google Wallet, and the Google Home app.
+For anyone who wants a combination of Fitbit and Wear OS features, the Google Pixel Watch 2 is your best option.
+The watch fixes some of the first-generation quirks of its predecessor, offering faster charging as well as upgraded health sensors.
+It also adds automatic workout detection and stress tracking.
+Meanwhile, Google’s toolbox still stars with baked-in Google Assistant, Google Maps, Google Wallet, and the Google Home app.
 For everything else, the Google Play Store provides easy access to third-party apps.

 Pros